gunrock/gunrock/README.md

 Requirements
 ------------

-Gunrock has not been tested with any CUDA version < 5.5.
+CUDA version 5.5 (or greater) and compute capability 3.0 (or greater) is required.

 Several graph primitives' CPU validation code uses Boost Graph Library.
 We are also using Boost Spirit, filesystem, and timer in our utility code.